OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 #### Rule - Limit quantity of data encrypted with one key

 If the amount of data encrypted grows beyond a **certain threshold**, a new key should be used.
-This **certain threshold** varies depending on the encryption algorithm used, but is typically 2^35 bytes (~34 gigabytes) for 64 bit block ciphers (DES, 3DES, Blowfish, RC5, ...) and 2^68 bytes (~ 295,147,905 terabytes) for 128 bit block ciphers (AES, TwoFish, Serpent).
+This **certain threshold** varies depending on the encryption algorithm used, but is typically 2^35 bytes (around 34 gigabytes) for 64 bit block ciphers (DES, 3DES, Blowfish, RC5, ...) and 2^68 bytes (around 295,147,905 terabytes) for 128 bit block ciphers (AES, TwoFish, Serpent).
 If encrypting with a modern cipher, this threshold is unlikely to be reached, but it should be considered when evaluating algorithms and rotation procedures.

 ### Rule - Follow applicable regulations on use of cryptography